 That resulted in the design of the consoles around the edge of the bridge.

 Building the set

-Jefferies disliked placing them at a higher level than the center of the room, where the captain and pilots were seated, but he didn’t have much of a choice: They needed to be able to roll sections in and out.
+Jefferies disliked placing the consoles at a higher level than the center of the room, where the captain and pilots were seated, but he didn’t have much of a choice: they needed to be able to roll sections in and out.

 The set consisted of eight such “wild” sections: one for the turbolift, one for the viewscreen and six work stations.
 When assembled, the eight components formed an octagon, approximating a circle.

 Construction started in November 1964 and took six weeks to complete.
 The electric wiring alone required hundreds of man-hours.
 All the instruments could be controlled from a single panel off-stage or individually by the actors.
 Miles of wiring were needed to connect everything.

 At the behest of “The Cage” director Robert Butler, the set was painted in bluish-grey.
 This was changed when “The Cage” was rejected by the studio but Roddenberry was asked to produce a second pilot.
 Contrasting blacks and reds were added to the railings, turbolift doors and navigation console.
 That color scheme would remain for all of Star Trek’s three seasons.